SimSid2312/SOEN6611_TeamE/README.md

 + For code coverage and McCabe Complexity run Jacoco Reports -
     - Go to the project folder and run – “mvn verify”
     - From within the project go to target\site\jacoco
++ We used PiTest to retrieve the mutation score for all versions of the project.
+    - From the project directory, run the following command using command prompt/terminal <br />
+       &nbsp; mvn org.pitest:pitest-maven:mutationCoverage

 ## 3. Team Members